-If you have a diagnosed physical disability, learning challenge, or medical need, please contact our Equity of Access Office.
+If you have a diagnosed physical disability, learning challenge, or medical need, please contact Director of Equity and Learning Resources found in the Learning Commons.
 Our staff will provide you with more information and discuss whether you qualify for accommodations.

 WHAT IF I HAVE HAD AN IEP IN HIGH SCHOOL?

 In university, you won't have an IEP as you did in the past.
 You may qualify for some accommodations (such as extra time for tests or having a note-taker).
 However, curriculum and assessments are not modified in university-level studies.
 For further questions about accommodations, please contact our Equity of Access Office.